subpop/go-adt/README.md

-Package ds implements various abstract data structures.
+Package adt implements various abstract data types.

 ## Stack

-`Stack` implements a LIFO stack.
-The builtin `slice` data type is also a stack.
+`Stack` implements a LIFO stack using a singly-linked list.

 ## Queue

-`Queue` implements a FIFO queue.
-It should be noted that the standard library package `container/list`'s `List` type can be used as a queue.
+`Queue` implements a FIFO queue using a doubley-linked list.